 Instead, you would just call up your home warranty provider.
 The warranty company would call the appropriate repair company it has an arrangement with.
 The repair company then would call you and set up an appointment.
 The company would send someone to your house to fix the problem, if possible, or replace the malfunctioning appliance with a brand new one.
 Your home warranty would cover the costs, though you’d probably be responsible for a co-pay of about $50 per incident.

 Who should buy a home warranty?

 Home warranties are particularly great for first-time Gen X /Y and Millennial home buyers who’ve been renters until now.
 They’re used to calling the landlord whenever there’s a problem, and a home warranty company takes over that role.
 These homeowners are working long hours and might not have the time or the energy to call around to find a plumber or an electrician to get quotes or bids, let alone wait around for the noon to 4 p.m. window for the repairman to show up.
+You can look at this web-site to know how to choose best plumber.
 Sometimes, it takes just one costly and unexpected system repair — and the drama associated with it — to realize the savings of a one-year home warranty.

 But home warranties aren’t limited to Gen X, Gen Y or other first-time home buyers.
 A homeowner can buy one at any time.
 Are you buying or do you own a 15- to 20-year-old home (or older)?
 Does the home have aging appliances and systems?
 A home warranty might be well worth your money.
 Many appliances and systems start to break down after 15 or 20 years, and you don’t want them all falling apart on you around the same time.
 Your real estate agent can give you referrals, and you can read reviews of home warranty companies on the Home Warranty Reviews site.